zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

 5. Click the create Private Access Channel button
 6. On the create Private Access Channel page enter the required … use  MDS_VCN  for virtual cloud network
 7. Click the create Private Access Channel button
-8. Wait 2 hours then continue to TASK 3
+8. Wait 30 minutes then continue to Subtask 3

 Subtask 3 - Build OAC Dashboard
 1. Navigate to hamburger->Analytics->Analytics Clouds